Liam Cosgrave: Minister

 After the 1954 general election, a Second Inter-Party government was formed on 2 June 1954, led again by John A. Costello.
 Cosgrave, at the age of 34, was appointed to the position of Minister for External Affairs.
 Cosgrave took part in trade discussions and chaired the Committee of Ministers of the Council of Europe in 1955.
 He also presided over Ireland's admission to the United Nations in 1955.
 Cosgrave outlined the three principles of his foreign policy to the Dáil in June 1956: adherence to the principles of the UN Charter, independence and non-alignment, and "to do whatever we can as a member of the UN to preserve the Christian civilisation of which we are a part and with that end in view to support whenever possible those powers principally responsible for the defence of the free world in their resistance to the spread of communist power and influence".
 Ireland was non-aligned in favour of the United States.
-The second Inter Party government collapsed amid severely deflationary policies set by the Minister for Finance, Gerard Sweetman.
+The second Inter-Party government collapsed amid severely deflationary policies set by the Minister for Finance, Gerard Sweetman.
 Cosgrave held Sweetman personally responsible for Fine Gael's defeat at the 1957 general election, and told him so, reportedly stating that Fine Gael "was no longer led by people living in big houses at the end of long avenues."
 He did not speak to Sweetman for some years.

 Opposition

 Cosgrave remained active in opposition.
 He privately supported Fianna Fáil's referendum to abolish the system of proportional representation in June 1959, which was defeated.
 This opposition was to count against him later that year in the leadership contest.
 In October 1959, the dual leadership of Fine Gael, Mulcahy and Costello, stood down.
-Costello wanted to continue his practice as a senior counsel as well as being leader.
+Costello wanted to continue his practice as a senior counsel as well as being a leader.
 He had asked Cosgrave to be his "managing director" in the Dáil while he was absent on legal work, which had declined to do.
 James Dillon and Cosgrave contested the leadership with Dillon decisively being elected as leader.
 With Fine Gael in opposition during the 1960s, an internal struggle for the policy direction of the party was beginning.
 A large body of members called on Fine Gael to move decisively towards social democracy.
 A set of eight principles known as the Just Society was put forward to the party leadership by Declan Costello, the son of John A. Costello.
-The principles called for higher state spending in health and social welfare with a greater state role in the economy.
+The principles called for higher state spending on health and social welfare with a greater state role in the economy.
 Despite his conservative credentials, Cosgrave adopted a somewhat positive attitude to the Just Society document.
 Fianna Fáil went on to win the 1965 general election and Fine Gael remained in opposition.